The Complete Guide to Buying Term Life Insurance: Key Insights and Expert Tips

 How To Choose The Right Term Length

-• Income Replacement – Insurers 10-25 years of your annual income.
+• Income Replacement – Cover 10-25 years of your salary.

-Speaking of retirement, term is sometimes used for pension maximization strategies where you take the maximum benefit and use life insurance to replace survivor benefits.
+Speaking of retirement, term life is sometimes used for pension maximization strategies where you take the maximum benefit and provide life insurance to replace the survivor benefit.

-According to life insurance statistics, the 20-year policy is the most common, but that may or may not be your best option.
+According to life insurance statistics, the 20-year policy is the most popular, but choose carefully, as policies are rarely kept beyond the level term period.

 Life insurers offer many durations, from 1 to 40 years.
 One life insurer, AIG – Corebridge Financial, offers 16 – 30 years in one-year increments.